Russian foreign agent law: Foreign Agents Act of 2022

-New definition of "foreign agent" (2022)
+New foreign agent definition (2022)

-Federal Law No. 255-FZ, passed on 14 July 2022, replaced all previous "foreign agent" legislation.
-The law defines a "foreign agent" as any Russian or foreign entity or individual who receives support or is under foreign influence, and who engages in political activities, gathers information on military capabilities, or creates and disseminates information intended for a broad audience.
+Federal Law No. 255-FZ, passed on 14 July 2022, replaced all previous foreign agent legislation.
+The law defines a foreign agent as any Russian or foreign entity or individual who receives support or is under foreign influence, and who engages in political activities, gathers information on military capabilities, or creates and disseminates information intended for a broad audience.
 Political activities include public events, lobbying, conducting opinion polls, and expressing views on government policies.

-Definition of "foreign influence" and "foreign sources"
+Definitions of foreign influence and sources

-"Foreign influence" is defined as receiving support, whether monetary, organisational, or advisory, from foreign sources, which include foreign states, organisations, nationals, and any individual or entity under foreign influence.
+Foreign influence is defined as receiving support, whether monetary, organizational, or advisory, from foreign sources, which include foreign states, organizations, nationals, and any individual or entity under foreign influence.

 Public register and disclosure requirements

-The Ministry of Justice maintains a public register of "foreign agents", which includes personal details such as full names, pseudonyms, taxpayer identification numbers, and grounds for designation.
-"Foreign agents" must disclose their status in political activities and label all materials as originating from a "foreign agent".
+The Ministry of Justice maintains a public register of designated foreign agents, which includes personal details such as full names, pseudonyms, taxpayer identification numbers, and grounds for designation.
+Foreign agents must disclose their status in political activities and label all materials as originating from a foreign agent.

-Restrictions on "foreign agents"
+Restrictions on foreign agents

 Prohibitions on public roles

-"Foreign agents" are prohibited from holding public office, participating in election commissions, serving on public advisory boards, and nominating candidates for prison monitoring boards.
-They are also barred from making political donations, organising public events, and supporting election campaigns.
+Designated foreign agents are prohibited from holding public office, participating in election commissions, serving on public advisory boards, and nominating candidates for prison monitoring boards.
+They are also barred from making political donations, organizing public events, and supporting election campaigns.

 Restrictions in education and media

-Designated individuals and entities are prohibited from educating minors, holding positions in state or municipal educational institutions, and producing content for minors.
-They are also ineligible for state financial support or arts grants, and cannot participate in public procurement.
+Designated individuals and entities are banned from engaging in any kind of educational activity, holding positions in state or municipal educational institutions, and producing content for minors.
+They are also ineligible for either state or municipal financial support, as well as arts grants.
+They are also prohibited from participating in public procurement.

 Other restrictions

-"Foreign agents" are barred from investing in or operating critical information infrastructure, providing environmental expert opinions, and advertising in "foreign-agent" media organisations.
+Foreign agents are barred from investing in or operating critical information infrastructure, providing environmental or anti-corruption expert opinions, and advertising in foreign-agent media organizations.
 Violations of these regulations can result in administrative or criminal liability, and repeated breaches may lead to the liquidation of the legal entity involved.